winkapp/dynamic-dynamodb-manager/README.md

 dynamic-dynamodb-manager-cli rotate '/tmp/testing.conf' --no-deletion
 ```
 This command will take the API resource, consume it and make sure that the tables in your API resource exist.
 If they do not exist it will create it.
 It will expand the list of tables to create based on the rotation scheme.
 The tables that do not exist in the rotation scheme will be dropped.
-Add the option --no-table-drop to the command line to not delete any tables.
+Add the option `--no-deletion` to the command line to not delete any tables.
 This command will also write the Dynamic DynamoDB configuration file.
 There is an ERB that we will update to allow more options.
 For now, this is sufficient to what we need.

-Note: By default it does NOT purge the old tables.
-It will create new ones.

 ```
-dynamic-dynamodb-manager-cli rotate '/etc/dynamic-dynamodb/dynamic-dynamodb.conf' --no-deletion && service dynamic-dynamodb restart
+dynamic-dynamodb-manager-cli rotate --deletion
 ```
-Use above command when you are sure you can afford deletion of tables.
+Use above command when you are sure you can afford deletion of tables and do not need a Dynamic DynamoDB config file.
-This will also restart the dynamic dynamodb service you have installed.

 ## Use environment variables as your friend